What kind of insurance are you looking for?

-Final expense insurance is most often a type of permanent life insurance used to cover medical costs and other end-of-life expenses, most often funeral and burial costs including services, items (like a casket and hearse), and/or cremation.
+Final expense life insurance is a type of permanent life insurance where the death benefit is used to cover medical costs and other end-of-life expenses, most often funeral costs including services like burial or cremation, items like caskets and urns, and more.

-Final expense insurance has a lot in common with guaranteed issue life insurance.
-Unlike traditional life insurance policies, which require an investigation into your health – including a paramedical exam – guaranteed policies don’t require such in-depth research and applicants will often be insured after answering only a few questions.
+Unlike traditional life insurance policies, which require an investigation into your health – including a paramedical exam – final expense policies like a burial insurance policy don’t require such in-depth research and applicants will often be insured after answering only a few questions.

-Some funeral homes will accept an assignment of the insurance policy payout.
+Some funeral homes will accept an assignment of the insurance policy death benefit payout.
 This means that the proceeds will go directly to the funeral home to cover the cost of the funeral.
-(The beneficiary will receive any money over the cost of the funeral.)
+(The funeral home would be the primary beneficiary, with the secondary beneficiary receiving any money over the cost of the funeral.)
 When you’re making arrangements, make sure to ask about this and don’t assume that the funeral home will accept this sort of payment method; some funeral homes require payment upfront and won’t wait until the final expense insurance policy pays out.

 Final expense insurance is relatively affordable if you’re on a tight budget.
 It typically doesn’t provide as much coverage as other insurance (more on that later), but if you only need enough of a payout to cover burial costs, rather than a payout for long-term expenses, it could be enough for your needs.

-Relatedly, there are other, more cost-effective ways to plan for your death.
-Traditional insurance is cheaper for the amount of coverage you can get, and investing money provides a financial return that you don’t get with final expense insurance.
+There are other, more cost-effective ways to plan for your death.
+Traditional term life insurance is cheaper for the amount of coverage you can ge.

-Traditional life insurance is a good substitute for final expense insurance if you’re relatively young and healthy.
+If you’re relatively young and healthy, it makes more sense for you to purchase a traditional life insurance policy instead of a final expense policy.
 This type of policy is offered by virtually every life insurer.
 You can pay premiums for a permanent life insurance policy, as described above, or get a term life insurance policy, in which you’ll pay premiums for a set amount of time (say, 30 years) before the policy runs out and you’re no longer insured.

 Additionally, because an assessment of your health must be made with these policy types, there’s an application time of between a few weeks and a few months.
 If you need insurance more quickly, a final expense policy is a better bet because it will offer coverage within a few days.

-Pre-need insurance is a type of permanent life insurance offered by funeral homes.
-It’s essentially a very specific type of final expense insurance, which covers the costs of predetermined services.
-One of the benefits is that you’ll get all of your funeral concerns out of the way early, know what it’ll cost, and know how you’re going to pay for it.
-However, setting up these plans so far in advance comes with it’s own downsides, as a lot can change in the interim (like the funeral home changing ownership) and you won’t have that premium money to use for other purposes (investment, for instance, which will net you a much greater return and can be used for funeral payments once you actually pass).
+However, setting up these plans so far in advance comes with its own downsides, as a lot can change in the interim (like the funeral home changing ownership) and you won’t save that premium money to use for other purposes (investment, for instance, which will net you a much greater return and can be used for funeral payments once you actually pass).